ACT NO. 59 OF 1962

 (4) A scheme may provide that it shall come into operation or shall be deemed to have come into operation on such date as may be specified therein.

 (5) A scheme may be amended or rescinded at any time by the Central Government.

-(a) an application for a payment under a scheme has been duly made to the Central Government of other authority empowered to make payments under the scheme in respect of the injury; and
+(a) an application for a payment under a scheme has been duly made to the Central Government or other authority empowered to make payments under the scheme in respect of the injury; and

-(b) the court of other authority before which the proceedings are brought, is satisfied that the said application was made in the reasonable belief that the injury was such that a payment could be made under the scheme; and
+(b) the court or other authority before which the proceedings, are brought, Is satisfied that the said application was made in the reasonable belief that the injury was such that a payment could be made under the scheme; and

-(c) the Central Government or other authority empowered to make payments under the schemes certifies that the application was rejected, or that payments made in pursuance of the application was discontinued, on the ground that the injury was not such an injury; and
+(c) the Central Government or other authority empowered to make payments under the scheme certifies that the application was rejected, or that payments made in pursuance of the application were discontinued, on the ground that the injury was not such an injury; and

 (d) the proceedings are commenced within one month from the date of the said certificate.